Dime Cómo Quieres

-"Dime Cómo Quieres" (English: "Tell Me How You Want") is a song by Regional Mexican artists Christian Nodal and Ángela Aguilar, released on November 13, 2020.
-It was written by Nodal and Edgar Barrera.
-It reached number one on the Top 20 General Mexican Songs Chart and number eight on the Billboard Top Latin Songs chart in the United States.
+"Dime Cómo Quieres" (English: "Tell Me How You Want (It)") is a song by Regional Mexican artists Christian Nodal and Ángela Aguilar, released on November 13, 2020.
+Written by Nodal and Edgar Barrera, it reached number one on the Monitor Latino Top 20 General Mexican Songs chart and number eight on the Billboard Top Latin Songs chart in the United States.

 Background

 Nodal said in an interview with Billboard magazine that he reached out to Aguilar in 2019 with song and she responded a few months later with her vocals on it.
+The song's release and music video were delayed due to the COVID-19 pandemic.

 Music video

 The music video was shot three months before the songs release.
 Nodal and Aguilar are seen together in the video, although they recorded their parts separately using a green screen.